farcasterxyz/docs/docs/reference/contracts/faq.md

 ### What is an app fid?
 How do I get one?

-An "app fid" is no different than any other Farcaster ID: it just represents an application rather than an individual user.
+**What is an FID?**

+An FID (Farcaster ID) is a unique identifier used to distinguish applications and users.
+With an FID, apps and users can be identified and differentiated.

+**Why is an FID necessary?**

+To create or post anything on the Farcaster platform, an FID is essential for identifying your app or user.

+**How do I get one?**

 You can register an app fid directly through the [Bundler](/reference/contracts/reference/bundler.md) or [IdGateway](/reference/contracts/reference/id-gateway.md), or use a Farcaster client to register an account for your app.
 Since you'll need to sign [key request metadata](/reference/contracts/reference/signed-key-request-validator.md) from the wallet that owns your app fid, keep the private key secure.